 Gagaku studies with Togi Suenobu, Imperial Court Musician from an unbroken lineage of 1200 years.
 Masaoka founded the San Francisco Gagaku Society under Togi’s tutelage (koto, kakko drum, shoko perc.).

-Assistant Professor of Practice, Sound Art MFA Program, Columbia University School of the Arts; Director of Sound Art MFA.
+Associate Professor of Practice, Sound Art MFA Program, Columbia University School of the Arts; Director of Sound Art MFA.

 Assistant Professor of Practice, Sound Art MFA Program, Columbia University School of the Arts; Interim Director of Sound Art MFA.

 Columbia University, Adjunct Lecturer, Critical Issues, MFA Sound Art Program.

 Music/Sound Faculty, Milton Avery Graduate School of the Arts, Bard College.

 MFA Artist Faculty, Vermont College of Fine Arts.